elifitch/whirlwind-tour-of-web-performance/code-minification/script.md

 ## what minification is
-applies to all types of code
-javascript minification is usually most important
-CSS minification has a ceiling
 So what exactly is minification anyways, and what about gzipping for that matter?
 What are they, how are they similar and how are they different?
 They serve the same goal, of sending less kilobytes down in a given request, but they're implemented quite differently.
 Minification removes unneeded whitespace, semicolons, comments, and that type of thing.
 It'll even rename variables to as few characters as possible.
 Minification makes your code somewhere between hard and impossible to read, but it's still perfectly valid and usable code as far as the browser's code.
 It's okay to not worry about the impact minification has on readilility since we'll be developing with unminified code, and only use minified code on production where speed is far more important than readability.
 The minification process creates a new file, oftentimes you'll see it abbreviated with "min", like styles.min.css or app.min.js.

 ## Impact of minification (maybe do a few slides for this because of the narrative progression)